 That’s what How I Girl is really about—letting girls decide what being a fantastic, clever, talented, and capable girl means to them.
 We believe in empowering girls to bring their whole selves to the world, because we’re all better for it.

+Let's breakdown the gender stereotypes and close the gender gap in STEM and leadership.
 It starts now, and it starts with what she wears.

 I’m the mother of two awesome children—a four-year-old daughter and a eight-year-old son.

 While it’s always been easy to find clothing that reflects my son’s interests, I struggled to find clothing that celebrates my daughter’s.
 She loves sparkles and rainbows and trucks and robots—but why should her clothes only reflect half of what makes her HER?
 My ‘aha’ moment was to design t-shirts for her—and once I saw how she lit up from within, How I Girl was born.